rancher/docs/content/rancher/v2.x/en/tools/pipelines/reference/_index.md

 CICD_EXECUTION_SEQUENCE | Build number of the pipeline CICD_EXECUTION_ID       | Combination of {CICD_PIPELINE_ID}-{CICD_EXECUTION_SEQUENCE}
 CICD_REGISTRY           | Address for the docker registry of previous publish image step, available in the kubernetes manifest file of a `Deploy YAML` step.
 CICD_IMAGE              | Name of the built image of previous publish image step, available in the kubernetes manifest file of a `Deploy YAML` step.
 It does not contain the image tag.
+Here's an [example file](https://github.com/rancher/pipeline-example-go/blob/master/deployment.yaml)

 ## Full `.rancher-pipeline.yml` Example